 PMDD can leave people feeling totally out of control and create extreme anxiety, anger and depression.
 At times, it leaves sufferers wanting to just walk away from everything in their lives.
 It is suggested that 30% of PMDD sufferers will attempt suicide in their lifetime.
 Frustratingly, medical professionals are often unaware or under-informed about this condition, resulting in misdiagnoses and incorrect medications.

 For an average of 2 weeks a month, sufferers experience a range of life-impacting symptoms.
 They may struggle to focus, have extreme tiredness, or bloating; their moods can be volatile and unpredictable.
-Severe depression and intense anger can take over, creating self-destructive behaviours that often leave relationships damaged.
+Severe depression and intense anger can take over, creating self-destructive behaviours that often leave relationships strained or damaged.

 PMDD can create dark thoughts and terrifying feelings of rage that can leave women and AFAB feeling afraid of themselves.
 Having PMDD can mean wanting to leave loved ones, hating life, or crying for days and not understanding why.
-My practice provides a safe non-judgemental place to talk about these experiences, with someone who is able to recognise the symptoms of PMDD.
-Together we find a path through what can at times seem impossible.
+My therapy practice provides a safe non-judgemental place to talk about these experiences, with someone who is able to recognise the symptoms of PMDD.
+Together we find a path through what can at times feel impossible.

 I provide support on the days that are overwhelming, when brains are foggy or plagued by suicidal thoughts.
 I provide a consistent place where clients can think about how they are impacted by both symptoms and treatments.
 We can think about coping strategies, the impact on personal and professional relationships, and work through the shame and guilt that can come after the luteal phase.